serain/serain.github.io/_posts/2021-05-11-terraform-plan-rce.markdown

 ### Don't do a production `plan` on untrusted code!

 Just don't run a production `plan` on untrusted code!
 Only do a production `plan` on trusted code that's been peer-reviewed and merged to your protected production branch.
-Ideally you have a manual approval step after your production `plan` and before your production `apply`.
+You should still have a manual approval step after your production `plan` and before your production `apply`.

 ## Conclusion

 A `terraform plan` is not as passive as you may think.
-If you run plans on PRs you could be opening a path to bypassing branch protections and your expected two-person process for production changes.
+If you run production plans on PRs you could be opening a path to bypassing branch protections and any expected process you have for production access.

 An attacker may only need to compromise one of your engineers to abuse the Infrastructure-as-Code CI/CD pipeline and move to production.